How phone cards are graded

 Serial Number & Certificate

-Your phone card will be identified by a unique serial number and a delivered with a printable Certificate of Authenticity.
+Your phone card will be identified by a unique serial number and delivered with a printable Certificate of Authenticity.

 Phone Card Grading's Objective Fixed Criteria